Yerba mate: Use as a beverage

-Drinking mate is a common social practice in Paraguay, Uruguay, Argentina, Southern Brazil among people of all ages, and is often a communal ritual following customary rules.
+Drinking mate is a common social practice in Paraguay, Uruguay, Argentina, Southern Brazil, and Southern Chile among people of all ages, and is often a communal ritual following customary rules.
 Friends and family members share from the same container, traditionally a hollow gourd (also called a guampa, porongo, or simply mate in Spanish, a cabaça or cuia in Portuguese, or a zucca in Italian), and drink through the same wooden or metal straw (a bombilla in Spanish or bomba in Portuguese).
 The gourd is given by the brewer to each person, often in a circle, in turns.
 The recipient drinks the few mouthfuls in the container, and then returns the mate to the brewer, who refills it and passes it to the next person in clockwise order.
 The recipient is not supposed to give thanks until they are done drinking the beverage, and if they do, they will not be served any more mates.
 Although traditionally made from a hollowed calabash gourd, these days mate "gourds" are produced from a variety of materials including wood, glass, bull horns, ceramic, and silicone.

-In the same way as people meet for tea or coffee, friends often gather and drink mate (matear) in Paraguay, Argentina, Southern Brazil, and Uruguay.
+In the same way as people meet for tea or coffee, friends often gather and drink mate (matear) in Paraguay, Argentina, Southern Brazil, Uruguay, and Southern Chile.
 In warm weather the hot water is sometimes replaced by lemonade.
 Paraguayans typically drink yerba mate with cold water during hot days and hot water in the morning and during cooler temperatures.

 Yerba mate is most popular in Paraguay and Uruguay, where people are seen walking the streets carrying the mate and often a termo (thermal vacuum flask) in their arms.
 In Argentina, 11 lb of yerba mate is consumed annually per capita; in Uruguay, the largest consumer, consumption is 22 lb.
 The amount of herb used to prepare the infusion is much greater than that used for tea and other beverages, which accounts for the large weights.